aadharna/aadharna.github.io/_pages/about.md

 Hello, World.

-I am an incoming Ph.D. student at New Jersey Institute of Technology studying under Dr. Amy Hoover.
+I am an incoming Ph.D. student at the University of British Columbia studying under Dr. Jeff Clune!!
+I study meta-learning and reinforcement learning.
+And math.

 During my MS I have also been researching in the Game Innovation Lab at New York Univeristy Tandon School of Engineering under Dr. Julian Togelius.

 My M.S. thesis is about Open-Ended evolution via [Co-evolution of agents and environments in GVG-AI](https://github.com/aadharna/UntouchableThunder) The created system is called PINSKY -- POET Inspired Neuroevolutionary System for KreativiY in Games.

-Previously, I was a Master's Student at Fordham University studying Machine Learning and a machine learning engineer intern at Instrumental Inc.
+Previously, I started my PhD at the New Jersey Institute of Technology under Dr. Amy Hoover, was a Master's Student at Fordham University studying Machine Learning and a machine learning engineer intern at Instrumental Inc.

-* Am working as a Research Intern for Dr. Joshua Scrier on the DARPA-SD2E project.
+* I worked Research Intern for Dr. Joshua Scrier on the DARPA-SD2E project.
   * You can find this work under my Publication's tab.
 * I TA'd a graduate course on Natural Language Processing during the Fall 2019 Semester.